frizatch/2DGeology_in_QGIS/README.md

 Change the width and heigth of the symbol to around 7 so it's visible.
 The default of 2 is too small.
 Go ahead and click okay to see how these look on your map.
 You should see a number of little T's show up that are all pointing to the east.

-How do we get these mirror the measurement information in the attributes?
+How do we get these to mirror the measurement information in the attributes?
 Remember, we have two values: strike (or Azimuth) and Dip to represent.

 Go back to the layer's properties.
 We'll use these fields to show more information on the map.
 AZIMUTH can be used to Rotate the symbol: